jenkinsci/gitlab-branch-source-plugin/README.md

     iv.
 Based on the owner provided.
 All the projects are discovered in the path and added to the `Projects` listbox.
 You can now choose the project you want to build.

-    v. `Behaviours` (a.k.a SCM Traits) are allow different configuration option to your build.
+    v. `Behaviours` (a.k.a.
+SCM Traits) allow different configurations option to your build.
 More about it in the SCM Trait APIs section.

 5. Now you can go ahead and save the job.